Riverscapes/riverscapes-docs-site/docs/riverscapes-consortium.md

 title: About RC
 description: About the Riverscapes Consortium
 banner: true
+sidebar_position: 2
 ---

 ## Overview of Riverscapes Consortium

-In this less than five minute video we introduce the Riverscape Consortium.
+In this short video we introduce the Riverscape Consortium.

 <YouTubeEmbed videoId="mfyhjVfECf4" />

 ## More Elaborate Background

-This half hour video is based on [Joe Wheaton](http://joewheaton.org)'s talk at a workshop in Lyon, France in December of 2019 on Regionalized Fluvial Geomorphology (see [original slides](https://www.researchgate.net/publication/338225952_Riverscapes_Consortium_to_Leverage_Advances_in_Other_Regions_in_your_Regionalization)).
+This half-hour video is based on [Joe Wheaton](http://joewheaton.org)'s talk at a workshop in Lyon, France in December of 2019 on Regionalized Fluvial Geomorphology (see [original slides](https://www.researchgate.net/publication/338225952_Riverscapes_Consortium_to_Leverage_Advances_in_Other_Regions_in_your_Regionalization)).
 It lays out some of the key concepts and part of the motivation for the Riverscapes Consortium and why we are developing data standards and workflows.

 <YouTubeEmbed videoId="OetscVdkr2I" />